-Following our re-engagement to assess tree to adjoining council land, the trees within the area that maybe impacted by the proposal can be loosely grouped into three main types.
-Firstly there is a range of mature native and exotic trees, that are generally in average to good condition and of a moderate to high retention value.
+Following our re-engagement to assess tree to adjoining council land, the trees within the argantical proposal can be loosely grouped into three main types.
+Firstly there is a range of mature native and expectation and of a moderate to high retention value.
 Secondly is a range of weedy native and exotic regrowth between the Gardiners Creek Trail and Bike path, and Thirdly indigenous Blackwattles planted around the Robinsons Road Pavilion.